Cumberland County, Tennessee: Politics

-Like all of East Tennessee, Cumberland County is powerfully Republican, and has generally been favorable to that party ever since the Civil War.
-Five Democratic presidential candidates have won the county since then, but none have reached 52 percent of the county's ballots.
+Like all of East Tennessee, Cumberland County is powerfully Republican, and has generally been favorable to the party since the Civil War.
+Five Democratic presidential candidates have won the county since then, but none have reached 52 percent of the county's vote.
+For example, Franklin Roosevelt and Lyndon Johnson only won the county by fewer than 100 votes even as they won over 40 states and 400 electoral votes.
+The Democrats have only managed 40 percent of the county's vote five other times.